scachemaille/homeassistant-meteoswiss/README.md

 ### Known issues

+* Users of older versions of this integration may experience a problem whereby the real-time weather sensors provided by the integration don't update, and errors on the log appear frequently regarding this issue.
+This is caused by an older version of the code letting people configure precipitation stations as if they were weather stations.
+This is no longer possible, but if you have this issue, you'll have to upgrade this integration, delete the configuration and re-add it — the erroneous station no longer will appear as an option.
 * When you upgrade, a number of entities will be created, and a number of other entities will be orphaned.
 The recommended upgrade path is to delete the existing integration, upgrade, restart Home Assistant, and re-add the integration.